svincibo/app-mergeTCK/README.md

 # app-mergeTCK
-Merge multiple TCK files into one TCK file.
+Merge multiple TCK files from a subject into one TCK file.
+BIDS format is assumed.
+Dependencies: mrtrix3

+Created by Sophia Vinci-Booher, 08/20/2019